 My First Roti

-One afternoon I was sitting in front the Chandlery on Front Street when a couple arrived searching for a part for their yacht.
+I was sitting in front of the Chandlery on Front Street when a couple arrived searching for a part for their yacht.
 They sat down to have a cold drink and we got chatting.

-Their names were Derek and Betty and they were anchored off the Frangipani in Admiralty Bay.
-They were full-time “cruisers” from Canada, and were slowly exploring the Caribbean Islands.
-They liked Bequia and were planning to spend a couple of months, perhaps more.
+Their names were Derek and Betty, and they were anchored off the Frangipani in Admiralty Bay.
+They were full-time “cruisers” from Canada, retirees enjoying their exploration of the Caribbean Islands.
+Derek and Betty liked Bequia and were planning to spend a couple of months, perhaps more.

-As often happened back then the conversation drifted to the topic of food.
-The stores on the Island were pretty dismal and I had been eating a lot of cheese and bread until I started to learn how to cook the local way.
-We discussed the best ways to cook fish, chicken and beef and I was proudly feeling like an expert until Betty asked me how I prepare my rotis.
-I was forced to admit I had never heard of rotis and they were horrified.
+As often happened back then, the conversation drifted to the topic of food.
+The stores on the Island were pretty dismal, and I had been eating a lot of cheese and bread until I started to learn how to cook the local way.
+We discussed the best ways to prepare fish, chicken and beef, and I was proudly feeling like an expert until Betty asked me how I prepare my rotis.
+I was forced to admit that I had never heard of rotis, and they were horrified.
 How could anyone Iiving in the Caribbean not know what a roti is??
-They promptly invited me to Daphne’s the next day for lunch, they were going to treat me to my first roti.
+They promptly invited me to Daphne’s the next day for lunch, they were going to treat me to my very first roti.

 I made little snuffling noises as I polished off my roti and would happily have eaten another had it been offered!
 Thanks to Derek and Betty I was able to add roti to my growing list of favorite local foods.